A good time was had by all

 Watch your email and this space for information on how to register.

 I thoroughly enjoyed NYSNLA’s Leadership Forum at Cornell University, as well as the tour of the gardens.
 The value of a one-day lecture that was packed with information and great networking was possible because of this association.
 I see only bigger and better things as NYSNLA continues to be at the forefront of the Green Industries.

 Be sure to check out our Education Calendar regularly to find professional development opportunities in your region and around the state.
 And, check our our Events Calendar to learn about meetings and networking opportunities.

 Social media is the new "word of mouth" marketing.
-In this webinar, you'll learn how to join the conversation.
-Topics to be covered include the major social media "players," their strengths and weaknesses, social media vocabulary, reasonable goals and expectations, and important first steps.
+In this webinar, presented by Carol Saporito of Bissett Nursery Corp., you'll learn how to join the conversation.
+Topics to be covered include:

-These webinars are free to NYSNLA member businesses and come with CNLP credits.
+The webinar is free to CNLP member businesses and comes with CNLP credits.
+Click here to register.